Create an eye-tracking experiment

 PsychoPy, Python, eye-tracking, tobii, tobii_research, experimental psychology, tutorial, experiment, DevStart, developmental science

-This page will show you how to collect eye-tracking data in a simple Psychopy paradigm.
-We will use the same paradigm that we built together in the Getting started with Psychopy tutorial.
-If you have not done that tutorial yet, please go through it first.
+This page will show you how to collect eye-tracking data in a simple PsychoPy paradigm.
+We will build upon the exact same paradigm we created in the Getting started with Psychopy tutorial.
+If you have not completed that tutorial yet, please go through it first, as we will be modifying that existing code.

 Caution